Processing: How are chickens slaughtered and processed for meat?

 Retail products are usually delivered to a retailer’s warehouse the day after leaving the production plant.
 Most often, chicken products get placed into company grocery stores the same day of delivery.

-If you’re interested in seeing how chickens are processed, you can watch this video:
+If you’re interested in seeing how chickens are processed, you can watch this video.
+This video was filmed pre-COVID-19.

 For more about how chickens in the United States go from farm to table, check out this infographic on the journey of the All-American Chicken.